cs424/cs424.github.io/_drafts/practical6.md

 {% highlight html+ruby %}
 <%= render @cart %>
 {% endhighlight %}
 Check whether it still works as desired.

-Actually, what do the tests report?
+**3a.** Actually, what do the tests report?
+If there are errors, what's needed to fix them?
+If not, this might be a good time to commit the recent changes.

 **4.**  You are now in a position to display a cart wherever you want, with a single command.